 The ride is very festive and I love how the sleighs move about on the track, very clever!
 You can fit two children in the front and two adults in the back.
 I did see some adults squeezing in the front but be warned that it’s a tight fit.
 We were a few minutes early arriving for our slot and they let us on regardless.
 I think this is because it was quiet.
 I noticed for the slots later on that day it was very busy and a queue had formed.

 The ride finishes next to where you then stand in a queue to meet Santa.
 We weren’t in the queue long and it was perhaps half full of people.
-I believe there’s quite a few rooms to meet Santa.
+I believe there are quite a few rooms to meet Santa.
 I have a video of Jamie meeting Santa which I will add below.
 Santa was absolutely fantastic.
 Jamie is normally quite shy but he couldn’t help but want to talk to him.
 He was jolly, bubbly, very friendly and didn’t make us feel rushed at all.
 It was all very relaxed.
-Jamie’s face is classic when Mrs. Claus came in with his present.
-Honestly it was like meeting old friends.
+Jamie’s face is classic when Mrs Claus came in with his present.
+Honestly, it was like meeting old friends.

 They choose a toy according to the child who comes in the room.
 Jamie was given a push toy car that zooms around, plays music and lights up.
 He loves it!